 - Ignore: Closing your eyes in the midday sun does not make it night time.
 Unfortunately, too many consumers with debt essentially do the same thing.
 They hope that “something” will come along and help fix their debt problem.
 The reality is that the longer you wait, the worse the debt gets and the fewer the options you’ll have.
 After a couple months of late payments, credit card companies will likely raise their interest rates so high that Paying as Agreed will no longer be a possibility.
 After three or four months without making a payment, the consumer may not be able to get their account on a debt management program (although many collection agencies may still work with the CCAs).

 Call Debt Reduction Services Inc TODAY toll-free at (877) 688-3328 and get started on the road to living debt-free.
-Whether we can help you with our free budget and credit review counseling so you can pay off your debts on your own, or we can help get you started on a Debt Management Program, or even if you think you might be looking at bankruptcy, each of these options can begin with a conversation with our certified counselors.
+Whether we can help you with our free budget and credit review counseling so you can pay off your debts on your own, or we can help get you repay your debt through our Debt Management Program.
+Even if you think you might be looking at bankruptcy, each of these options can begin with a conversation with our certified counselors.

 Todd Christensen, Director of Education at Debt Reduction Services Inc., a nonprofit Credit Counseling Organization